Skrill

 Recommended for

-European iGaming operators adding wallet deposits.
+- European iGaming operators adding wallet deposits.
 European iGaming operators looking to add an alternative deposit method alongside their primary card acquirer.
-This is the correct framing for Skrill.
-It's not a replacement for Nuvei, Ecommpay or Paysafe's full PSP stack — it's an additional wallet tile in the cashier that captures players who already hold Skrill accounts.
-The 900k+ active Skrill users (per Paysafe Q4 2025 earnings, stable for five consecutive quarters) skew heavily European.
-In markets like the UK, Germany, the Nordics, Greece and Spain, a meaningful share of regular iGaming depositors hold Skrill wallets already.
-Adding the rail means those players deposit without entering card details, which reduces checkout friction and lifts deposit completion rates versus card-only checkouts.
+This is the right framing for Skrill: it is an additional wallet tile in the cashier that captures players who already hold Skrill accounts rather than a replacement for Nuvei, Ecommpay or Paysafe's full PSP stack.
+The 900k+ active Skrill users (per Paysafe Q4 2025 earnings, stable for five consecutive quarters) skew heavily European, and in markets like the UK, Germany, the Nordics, Greece and Spain a meaningful share of regular iGaming depositors hold Skrill wallets already.
+Adding the rail means those players deposit without entering card details, which reduces checkout friction and lifts deposit completion rates against card-only checkouts.

-Casinos pairing Skrill with Neteller for full Paysafe wallet capture.
+- Casinos pairing Skrill with Neteller for full Paysafe wallet capture.
 Operators wanting to capture both Paysafe Group wallet user bases by running Skrill and Neteller in parallel.
-The two brands target similar audiences but with different historical strongholds — Skrill skews wider European retail, Neteller historically stronger with poker and forex players.
+The two brands target similar audiences from different historical strongholds, with Skrill skewing wider European retail and Neteller historically stronger with poker and forex players.
 Running both costs almost nothing once the Quick Checkout integration is in place (Neteller uses the same Paysafe back-end), and the combined active wallet population gives the cashier maximum overlap with existing player wallets. bet365, William Hill, 888 and the rest of the top European iGaming roster all run both.

-Operators in NJDGE-approved US states.
-US-regulated operators in New Jersey, Pennsylvania, Michigan and West Virginia.
-Skrill is the first digital wallet that secured NJDGE approval for US internet gambling and remains one of the few non-card alternatives available to US-licensed sportsbooks and casinos in those specific states.
-BetMGM, betPARX and Play Gun Lake Casino operate Skrill payments in the regulated US footprint.
-Outside those four states the rail is unavailable to US gambling operators — DraftKings and FanDuel in their broader US footprint (16+ states) cannot use Skrill, which is why those operators run Trustly, Paysafe Open Banking and direct card acquiring instead.
+- Operators in gambling-approved US states (NJ, PA, MI).
+US-regulated operators in New Jersey, Pennsylvania and Michigan, plus West Virginia sports betting.
+Skrill is the first digital wallet that secured NJDGE approval for US internet gambling and remains one of the few non-card alternatives available to US-licensed sportsbooks and casinos in those specific states, with BetMGM, betPARX and Play Gun Lake Casino operating Skrill payments in the regulated US footprint.
+Outside those four states the rail is unavailable to US gambling operators, which is why DraftKings and FanDuel in their broader US footprint (16+ states) run Trustly, Paysafe Open Banking and direct card acquiring instead.

-Sites where 1-Tap reload matters for in-play volume.
+- Sites where 1-Tap reload matters for in-play volume.
 Sportsbooks where 1-Tap deposit speed during live betting drives revenue.
-Skrill 1-Tap stores wallet credentials so subsequent deposits complete in literally one tap — no re-authentication, no card details, no balance check redirect.
+Skrill 1-Tap stores wallet credentials so subsequent deposits complete in one tap, with no re-authentication, no card details and no balance-check redirect.
 For in-play wagering on Premier League, NBA, NFL or live tennis where odds move every few seconds, the seconds saved on each deposit translate into more wagers placed.
-Nuvei integrates Skrill 1-Tap as a featured APM specifically because the conversion math during live action works.
-Operators where in-play handle is a meaningful share of total volume should weight this feature higher than the 2.1 Trustpilot score might suggest.
+Nuvei integrates Skrill 1-Tap as a featured APM specifically because the conversion math during live action works, so operators where in-play handle is a meaningful share of total volume should weight this feature higher than the 2.1 Trustpilot score might suggest.

 Not recommended for

-US sportsbooks outside NJ/PA/MI/WV.
-US-regulated sports betting operators outside the four NJDGE-approved states.
-The bulk of the US-regulated sports betting market — DraftKings, FanDuel, Caesars in their full state footprints — cannot route through Skrill because the state money transmitter license stack doesn't cover gambling outside NJ, PA, MI and WV.
-For US-broad sports betting Nuvei holds the deepest state-licensed gambling stack, Worldpay covers it through Global Payments, Trustly has direct Pay-by-Bank state coverage.
+- US sportsbooks outside NJ/PA/MI/WV.
+US-regulated sports betting operators outside the four approved states.
+The bulk of the US-regulated sports betting market, including DraftKings, FanDuel and Caesars in their full state footprints, cannot route through Skrill because the state money transmitter license stack does not cover gambling outside NJ, PA, MI and WV.
+For US-broad sports betting, Nuvei holds the deepest state-licensed gambling stack, Worldpay covers it through Global Payments, and Trustly has direct Pay-by-Bank state coverage.
 If US sportsbook volume is a meaningful share of your projected handle outside those four states, Skrill is the wrong answer.

-Operators needing a primary card acquirer.
+- Operators needing a primary card acquirer.
 Operators shopping for a primary card acquirer to handle Visa and Mastercard processing.
-Skrill is not an acquirer in the card-network sense.
-The product is a wallet — players fund the wallet through their cards or bank accounts, then transfer balance to your cashier.
-You still need a separate primary acquirer for direct card deposits.
-The common procurement mistake is comparing Skrill rates to Nuvei or Checkout.com rates and concluding Skrill is cheaper — they're not comparable products.
-Skrill sits alongside an acquirer, not in place of one.
+Skrill is not an acquirer in the card-network sense; it is a wallet, where players fund the wallet through their cards or bank accounts and then transfer balance to your cashier, so you still need a separate primary acquirer for direct card deposits.
+The common procurement mistake is comparing Skrill rates to Nuvei or Checkout.com rates and concluding Skrill is cheaper, but they are not comparable products.
+Skrill sits alongside an acquirer rather than in place of one.

-Crypto-first casinos needing on-chain settlement.
+- Crypto-first casinos needing on-chain settlement.
 Crypto-first casinos where players expect to deposit and withdraw in stablecoins or native crypto.
-Skrill supports 40+ cryptocurrencies for in-wallet trading but the coins cannot be withdrawn to external wallets — only converted back to fiat.
-The Skrill Crypto On-Ramp lets players buy crypto, and you can fund the wallet from BitPay deposits, but there is no on-chain settlement and no USDT/USDC payment rail.
-For casinos where crypto runs 30%+ of deposits or where players hold balances in stablecoins, you need a crypto-native gateway: CoinsPaid for iGaming-focused crypto with EUR settlement, NOWPayments for 350+ coin breadth, BitPay for enterprise compliance.
-Use those alongside Skrill, not in place of it.
+Skrill supports 40+ cryptocurrencies for in-wallet trading, and EEA players have been able to withdraw fiat as BTC or ETH to an external wallet since February 2021, but trading positions stay closed-loop (sold back to fiat, not transferred out) and the operator side has no on-chain settlement and no USDT/USDC payment rail.
+The Skrill Crypto On-Ramp lets players buy crypto, and you can fund the wallet from BitPay deposits.
+For casinos where crypto runs 30%+ of deposits or where players hold balances in stablecoins, you need a crypto-native gateway: CoinsPaid for iGaming-focused crypto with EUR settlement, NOWPayments for 300+ coin breadth, or BitPay for enterprise compliance.
+Use those alongside Skrill rather than in place of it.

-Engineering teams that need official mobile SDKs.
+- Engineering teams that need official mobile SDKs.
 Engineering teams that need maintained official mobile SDKs to ship iOS, Android and React Native integrations.
-In 2026 this is genuinely a gap.
+In 2026 this is a real gap.
 The official github.com/skrill organization has 2 repositories.
-Third-party PHP wrappers exist (bijutharakan/skrill, zhooravell/skrill-php-client) but haven't seen commits in years.
-There are no Node.js, Python, iOS, Android or React Native SDKs shipped by Skrill.
+Third-party PHP wrappers exist (bijutharakan/skrill, zhooravell/skrill-php-client) but have not seen commits in years, and there are no Node.js, Python, iOS, Android or React Native SDKs shipped by Skrill.
 The PSD2 OAuth2 portal at developer-psd2.skrill.com is functional but covers only the AISP/PISP slice.
-For mobile-first iGaming products where the cashier needs a native in-app integration rather than a webview, this is friction Solidgate or Checkout.com integrations don't have.
+For mobile-first iGaming products where the cashier needs a native in-app integration rather than a webview, this is friction that Checkout.com and Nuvei integrations do not have.

 Reputation